-Follow the regulations in section 4.9.7 for CRL publication frequency.
-CP publication and any subsequent modifications shall be published in the eCA repository within seven calendar days upon the approval of the PMA.
-CAs shall publish their new or modified CPS to their repositories within seven calendar days upon receiving the approval letter from the competent authority.
+Publication requirements for CRLs are provided in Sections 4.9.7.
+New or modified version of this CP is published in the eCA repository as soon as possible upon the approval of the PMA.
+CAs shall publish their new or modified CPS to their repositories as soon as possible upon receiving the approval letter from the competent authority.